- Clear away brain fog

 Coconut oil has become a popular ingredient of discussion over the past several years.
-It’s made from drying the kernel (or the meat) of the coconut and comes in several different types.
-The most common types of coconut oil that you will see are virgin (unrefined) and refined.
+It’s made from drying the kernel or the coconut meat and comes in several different types.
+The most common types of coconut oil that you will see are virgin coconut oil (unrefined) and refined.
 Virgin coconut oil has a tropical scent and flavor, whereas refined coconut oil has minimal scent and flavor.

 Not only is coconut oil extremely versatile in the many ways you can use it in cooking and for beauty, it also offers plenty of health benefits.
 Here are just a few of the ways that coconut oil can help improve your health.

 Coconut oil contains medium chain fatty acids (MCFAs), which when broken down by the liver, create ketones in the body.
 Ketones are an excellent source of fuel for brain cells, especially in Alzheimer’s patients who have glucose utilization impairment.
 Another study that was published in the journal of Neurodegenerative Disease Management found that the medium chain triglycerides (MCTs) found in coconut oil may help to improve the cognitive function of patients with mild to moderate symptoms of Alzheimer’s disease

 While glucose (from complex carbohydrates and fruits) are the preferred fuel for your brain cells, each brain cell has an outer layer of lipids (fats) that needs to be replenished as well.
 If you want to improve your memory, it might be worth consuming coconut oil with your diet.